 Pallet wide container

-Just like standard containers, pallet wide containers are also manufactured from steel but its floor is made with wooden planks for higher durability and friction coefficient.
+These containers are manufactured from steel but the floor is made with wooden planks for higher durability and friction coefficient.

 Pallet wide container sizes and dimensions